FVDEDFOREVR/Framelab-Compiler/README.md

 # Framelab-Compiler
-The compiler for FrameLab — a design-first language that compiles executable design systems into production UI.
+The compiler for Framelab — a design-first language that compiles executable design systems into production UI.